Haibenac/League_Predictions/README.md

 ---

-## League Of Legends: Can Stats Make the Role?
+## League Of Legends: Do Stats Make the Role?

 **Name(s)**: Andrew Peng